vanshsehgal08/LT-Companion/DEPLOYMENT.md

 ## Step 4: Configure the Extension with your API Key

 1. Once the extension is loaded, you will see its icon in the Chrome toolbar.
 Pin the extension icon for easy access if you prefer.
-2. Click the LeetCode Companion extension icon.
+2. Click the LeetCode Companion extension icon to open the settings popup.
-3. A small popup window will appear.
+3. In the popup window enter your Gemini API key in the masked input field.
-4. Enter the Gemini API key you obtained in Step 1 into the provided input field.
+4. Click the "Save API Key" button.
-5. Click the "Save" button.
+5. You'll see a success message if the key is saved correctly, or an error message if something goes wrong.

-Your API key is stored securely in your browser's local storage and is not accessible by websites.
+Your API key is stored securely in Chrome's sync storage and is not accessible by websites.
+The key is automatically loaded when you reopen the popup.

 ## Step 5: Use the Extension on LeetCode